mongodb-university/Bluehawk/docs/README.md

 npm start
 ```

-This command starts a local development server and opens up a browser window.
+This tag starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

 ## Build